 Private George W. Bowman, Service Number 1308084

-George was born in Johnson City, Washington County, Tennessee in July 1889.
+George was born in Johnson City, Washington County, Tennessee on 1 August 1889.
 He enlisted in the National Guard in Johnson City on 17 July 1917 and was assigned to Company F, 3rd Infantry Regiment, Tennessee Army National Guard as a Private.

 The 3rd Infantry after being called to active service in the United States Army on 25 July 1917 would soon become part of the 117th Infantry Regiment, 59th Infantry Brigade, 30th Division.
 George stayed with Company F, 2nd Battalion.
 They were dispatched to and arrived Camp Sevier, Greenville, South Carolina for training on 8 September.
 There they would join units from North and South Carolina, as well as those from Tennessee to form the core of the 30th Division, later known as the Old Hickory Division in honor of General and President Andrew Jackson.
 While here George also trained as a Cook.